Spot Idli Recipe (Hyderabadi Street Style)

 - Reduce the heat to medium.

 - Cover the pan with a lid and cook for 4-5 minutes or until the batter is lightly set on top.
+The bottom will turn golden brown and slightly crisp.

-- Cook uncovered for another 2 minutes.
+- Cook uncovered for another 2 minutes to crisp up the edges.

-- Remove on serving plate.
+- Remove to a serving plate.

 - Drizzle a little ghee on top and serve immediately.